solana-developers/solana-cookbook/docs/th/references/programs.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>

 Now let's take a look at another example, which is `System Program's create_account` instruction.
-There is a slight difference between the above mentioned instruction and this.
+There is a slight difference between the above mentioned instruction และ this.
 There, we never had to pass the `token_program` as one of the accounts inside the `invoke` function.
 However, there are exceptions where you are required to pass the invoking instruction's `program_id`.
 In our case it would be the `System Program's` program_id. ("11111111111111111111111111111111").
 So now the required accounts would be

 1. The payer account who funds the rent
 2. The account which is going to be created